harryadelb/kaviarjs.org/content/docs/setup-your-project.md

 ### Initialising Flow

-Just create `.flowconfig` in the root of your project, that that's it.
+Just create `.flowconfig` in the root of your project, that's it.
 Use the configuration below.
 If you don't know what [Flow](https://flow.org/en/docs/lang/types-and-expressions/) is, [take a look here](https://flow.org/en/docs/lang/types-and-expressions/), and don't worry about it for now.

 ```
 [options]